 Instead, I’m going to make some resolutions.

-I resolve to use my voice for positive change.
+I resolve to continue to use my voice and investments for positive change.

 I resolve to stay flexible in my planning and ideas.

 I resolve to appreciate the blessings I have and express more gratitude.

 I resolve to listen more and communicate better.

 I resolve to stay an active YMCA Board volunteer so that I can make positive changes in Austin from the ground up.